Contents

 This means that on April 1, retained earnings for the business would be $14,000.

-Shareholder’s equity measures how much your company is worth if you decide to liquidate all your assets.
-The formula for calculating it is:
+Your company’s balance sheet may include a shareholders’ equity section.
+This line item reports the net value of the company—how much your company is worth if you decide to liquidate all your assets.

 Shareholders’ Equity = Total Assets − Total Liabilities